-Botswana is one of Africa’s richly mineral endowed countries and its borders are uniquely positioned over the continent allowing explorers access to a diverse range of mineral domains and mineralisation systems.
-These include systems such as iron-oxide copper gold (IOCG) deposits from the Lufilian Arc in the northwest; granite related gold and mafic related nickel-copper-PGE deposits in the Rhodesian Craton and Limpopo Mobile Belt to the east; Bushveld style mineralisation from large igneous provinces in the south; stratiform copper in the Damaran Mobile Belt to the north; and younger kimberlite intrusives which host diamonds in central Botswana.
+Botswana is one of Africas richly mineral endowed countries and its borders are conveniently positioned over the continent, allowing explorers access to a diverse range of mineral domains and mineralisation systems.
+These include systems such as iron-oxide copper gold (IOCG) deposits from the Lufilian Arc in the northwest; granite related gold and mafic related nickel-copper-PGE deposits in the Rhodesian Craton and Limpopo Mobile Belt to the east; Bushveld style mineralisation from large igneous provinces in the south; stratiform copper in the Damaran Mobile Belt to the north; and younger, diamond-hosting kimberlite intrusives in central Botswana.

 Botswana is considered relatively underexplored compared with some African countries and other continents around the world.
 With sound governance and permitting systems, along with encouragement towards activities by junior / small explorers, Botswana holds a lot of potential for mineral exploration success.

-Kenex has completed prospectivity models for these mineralisation styles for Discovery Metals Ltd.
+Kenex has produced prospectivity models for these mineralisation styles for Discovery Metals Ltd.

-Opportunities exist to complete detailed prospectivity models over the east of Botswana.
+Opportunities exist to complete detailed prospectivity models over eastern Botswana.
 This could include models for orogenic gold mineralisation within the greenstone belts of the Zimbabwe Craton and for mafic associated nickel-copper-PGE mineralisation in the Limpopo Mobile Belt.
 Kenex would utilise newly acquired digital geology and detailed geophysical and geochemical data to create models which identify the best exploration targets in North-East Botswana.

 Galane Gold who is operating the Mupane Gold Mine in the Tati Greestone Belt in North-East Botswana and hold an extensive exploration tenement package in the area is one such company making use of Kenex prospectivity modelling.